IntelLabs/nlp-architect/doc/source/overview.rst

 To who is this library intended to?
 ===================================

-- Data Scientists - as a toolkit for examining models and data to derive insights.
+- Data Scientists - as a toolkit for exploring models and data to derive insights
-- Artificial Intelligence software developers - developers who want to integrate Machine Learning and Deep Learning models models as a part of a solution.
+- NLP Researchers - as a set of NLP models and algorithms to use, experiment and optimize
-- NLP Researchers.
+- Machine Learning Engineers - to integrate Machine Learning and Deep Learning models models as a part of a solution

 How would you use this library?
 ===============================
-- Train models using provided dataset and configuration.
+- Train models using provided algorithms, reference datasets and configurations.
 - Train models using their own data.
 - Create new/extend models based on existing models or topologies.